 - SAIFI System Average Interruption Frequency Index is another important feature of a reliable distribution system whereby the utility strives to reduce the frequency of power outages.
-The utility must track the number of times its customers have experienced a power outage over the past year. - SAIFI = Number of customer interruptions / Average number of customers served. - NPEI's target for 2021 is an average frequency index of less than 1.64, which is NPEI's 5-year average SAIFI for 2016 2020, excluding the impact of Loss of Supply and Major Events.
-NPEI's SAIFI result for 2021 is 1.80 (2020 = 2.01). - Significant factors contributing to NPEI's 2021 SAIFI are: two instances of large trees falling onto NPEI primary lines (one in June 2021 and one in August 2021) which impacted 2,340 and 3,760 customers respectively, and animal contact at a feeder tie switch located in close proximity to a station (in November 2021) which tripped breakers on two of NPEI's feeders, impacting a total of 4,610 customers.
-Excluding the impact of these significant outages would result in a 2021 SAIFI result of 1.61.

-NPEI is taking action to maintain its system reliability.
-For its 2021 Cost of Service Rate Application, NPEI conducted a detailed review of its distribution assets and prepared a comprehensive Distribution System Plan ("DSP"), which provides for the renewal of its distribution system over the period 2021 - 2025.
+The utility must track the number of times its customers have experienced a power outage over the past year. - SAIFI = Number of customer interruptions / Average number of customers served. - NPEI's target for 2022 is an average frequency index of less than 1.64, which is NPEI's 5-year average SAIFI for 2016 2020, excluding the impact of Loss of Supply and Major Events.
+NPEI's SAIFI result for 2022 is 1.33 (2021 = 1.80). - Significant factors contributing to NPEI's 2022 SAIFI are: one instance of a large tree falling onto NPEI primary lines in March 2022 due to high winds, which impacted 6,927 customers.
+This event does not qualify as a Major Event.
+Excluding the impact of the March 2022 event would result in a SAIFI of 1.21 for 2022. - NPEI is taking action to maintain its system reliability.
+For its 2021 Cost of Service Rate Application, NPEI conducted a detailed review of its distribution assets and prepared a comprehensive Distribution System Plan ("DSP"), which provides for the renewal of its distribution system over the period 2021 2025.
 NPEI has adopted a proactive, balanced approach to distribution system planning, infrastructure investment and replacement programs to address immediate risks associated with end-of-life assets; manage distribution system risks; ensure the safe and reliable delivery of electricity; and balance ratepayer and utility affordability.